karlkfi/kpt-config-sync/docs/user/system_overview.md

 GKE Policy Management defines three custom resources:

-*   `PolicyNode`: A resource that stores namespaces-level resources such as Roles and ResourceQuota.
+*   `NamespaceConfig`: A resource that stores namespaces-level resources such as Roles and ResourceQuota.
-*   `ClusterPolicy`: A resource that stores cluster-level resources such as ClusterRoles and PodSecurityPolicies.
-There is only one ClusterPolicy per cluster.
+*   `ClusterConfig`: A resource that stores cluster-level resources such as ClusterRoles and PodSecurityPolicies.
+There is only one ClusterConfig per cluster.
 *   `Sync`: A resource that stores the resource types that GKE Policy Management will sync from the source of truth.